Australian Youth Self-Harm Atlas

 Key findings:

-• Broadly, lower socio-economic advantage was associated with higher youth self-harm prevalence.
+• Socio-economic advantage and disadvantage: Overall, lower socio-economic advantage was linked with higher youth self-harm prevalence.